The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 After testing most memory cards, I compiled this guide to help you find the best memory cards for the Nikon Z8, sorted by speed, best for most people, and best budget cards.

-The chart shows that the max video data rate is 722.5MB/s, and most cards barely hit that.
+The chart above shows that the max video data rate is 722.5MB/s, and most cards barely hit that.
 But this is how I do the buffer test with continuous shooting, which introduces some processor bottlenecks.

 Some of the benchmarks change depending on the card size.
 Smaller cards are often slower, so check the descriptions of each card.